elapouya/python-asymcrypt/README.rst

 So it is preferable to use these types.
 Nevertheless, asymcrypt provides a type detection, it will keep the type you used at encryption time for the decryption time :

-For python 2, if you use unicode data for encryption, it will be automatically encoded as utf-8 before encryption and decoded back to unicode after decryption.
+For python 2, if you use unicode data for encryption, it will be automatically encoded as utf-8 str before encryption and decoded back to unicode after decryption.
 If you use str data, no encoding/decoding will be done.

-For python 3, if you use str data for encryption, it will be automatically encoded as utf-8 before encryption and decoded back to str after decryption.
+For python 3, if you use str data for encryption, it will be automatically encoded as utf-8 bytes before encryption and decoded back to str after decryption.
 If you use bytes data, no encoding/decoding will be done.